Table of Contents

 What is intoeing?

 Most people’s feet point straight ahead or outward.
-In some people, however, the feet point inward.
-This is called intoeing (say “in-toe-ing”), also called “pigeon toes.”
+Some people, however, have feet that point inward.
+This is called intoeing.
+It is also called “pigeon toes.”
 Intoeing is very common in young children.
-Most of the time, intoeing goes away without any treatment at all.
+Most of the time, intoeing goes away without treatment.
 In a few children, it doesn’t get better on its own and must be treated.

 What causes intoeing?

+Internal tibial torsion.
+This is the most common cause of intoeing.
 Internal tibial torsion is a twist in the tibia (the leg bone between the knee and the ankle).
-Parents usually notice internal tibial torsion about the time their child begins to walk.
 Some inward twist of the tibia is normal in babies.
 Usually this twist straightens out during the baby’s first year.
-In some children, the twist doesn’t straighten enough for the feet to point straight ahead or outward, and these are the children who still intoe when they begin walking.
+In some children, the twist doesn’t straighten enough for the feet to point straight ahead or outward.
+These are the children who intoe when they begin walking.
 Leg bones usually continue to grow straighter until the child is 6 to 8 years old.

+Excess femoral anteversion.
 Excess femoral anteversion is an inward twist in the femur (thigh bone).
 All babies are born with some inward twist of the thigh bone.
-This cause of intoeing usually shows up in children between the 2 and 4 years of age, after children begin walking.
+This cause of intoeing usually shows up in children between 2 and 4 years of age.
 It can get worse during early childhood.

 Internal tibial torsion

-Braces and special shoes are not very helpful.
-One treatment that has been used is a bar with shoes on it that makes the child’s feet point out.
-It hasn’t been shown to work in all cases.
-Braces like this one are expensive, and often children don’t like to wear them.
-So most doctors don’t give any treatment for internal tibial torsion in young children.
+Most doctors don’t give any treatment for internal tibial torsion in young children.
+Braces and special shoes are not helpful.
+They are expensive.
+Children often don’t like to wear them, so they are seldom used.
 In a small number of children, the twist in the tibia doesn’t go away.
-Even if the twist remains, it hasn’t been shown to cause arthritis or problems with running and jumping.
+Even if the twist remains, it hasn’t been shown to cause joint damage, arthritis, or problems with running and jumping.

 Sometimes appearance is a problem.
-In this case, the treatment is surgery to cut the bones and turn (rotate) the bones outward, so the feet point straight.
+In this case, the treatment is surgery to cut the bones and turn (rotate) them outward, so the feet point straight.
 Very few children have to have this surgery.
 This is something that must be carefully discussed with your child’s doctor.

 Excess femoral anteversion

 Excess femoral anteversion usually gets better by itself.
 In most children, the feet will point straight ahead or outward by the time they are 6 to 8 years old.
 Braces or shoe modifications typically won’t help.
-In a few children with a very strong inward twist of the thigh bone, an operation is possible to cut this bone and twist it outward, so the feet will point straight ahead.
+A few children with a very strong inward twist of the thigh bone may need to have surgery.
+The bone is cut and twisted outward, so the feet will point straight ahead.
 Surgery is only considered in very severe cases.

 - What is the likely cause of my child’s intoeing?